aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/copy-range-data-with-style/_index.md

 ---
 title: Copy Range Data with Style using JavaScript via C++
 linktitle: Copy Range Data with Style
 type: docs
 weight: 610
 url: /javascript-cpp/copy-range-data-with-style/
 description: Learn how to copy a range of cells with formatting using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/javascript-cpp/copy-range-data-only/) explained how to copy the data from a range of cells to another range.
+[Copy Range Data Only](/cells/javascript-cpp/copy-range-data-only/) **explains** how to copy the data from a range of cells to another range.
 Specifically, it applies a new set of styles to the copied cells.
 Aspose.Cells can also copy a range complete with formatting.
 This article explains how.

 {{% /alert %}}

 Aspose.Cells provides a range of classes and methods for working with ranges, for example, [**createRange(string, string)**](https://reference.aspose.com/cells/javascript-cpp/cells/#createRange-string-string-), [**StyleFlag**](https://reference.aspose.com/cells/javascript-cpp/styleflag/) and [**applyStyle(Style, StyleFlag)**](https://reference.aspose.com/cells/javascript-cpp/cells/#applyStyle-style-styleflag-).

 This example:

 1. Creates a workbook.
 2. Fills a number of cells in the first worksheet with data.